luebken/container-patterns/02-module-container.md

 TODO write something about platform agnostic with special care about docker

-## Defintion
+## Description

-The term "module container" builds upon the term "application container" coined by Docker.
-An application container focuses on running a single process inside a container in contrast to multiple processes per container.
-Different processes are spread out to different containers.
-A module container focuses on the aspect on being a good building block.
+The term "module container" builds upon "application container" coined by Docker.
+An application container focuses on running a single process in contrast to multiple processes per container.
+If the application consists of multiple processes they are spread out to different containers.
+A module container refines application container with the focuses on being a good building block.
 In addition it suggests an even smaller granularity.
-And thinks of building an application of multiple containers.

 ## Related work